20th Annual BCA Test Event & Parent Seminar

 - 24 students accepted into Academies@Englewood

-That means almost 1 in 5 incoming freshmen at Bergen County Academies are MEK Review students!
+Overall, 1 in 6 incoming freshmen at Bergen County Academies are MEK Review students!

 Top Tips for BCA Admissions Test

 While students experienced the test firsthand in another room, parents learned all about what to expect on the admissions test and how it differs from other high school admissions tests.

 - BCA & BT admission tests are the same